 Endless blind passions are inexhaustible, I vow to see through them.

-The Dharma Gates are boundless, I vow to open them all.
+The dharma gates of peace and understanding are boundless, I vow to open them all.

 I vow to (1)Observe it , (2) Practice it, (3) Embody it.